Table of Contents

 What Not to Say to an Agent

-The things you say to an insurance agent could mean delayed or rejected claims.
-Here are some things you should avoid saying when speaking to your insurance agent.
+The things you say to an insurance agent or adjuster could mean delayed or rejected claims.
+Here are some things you should avoid saying when speaking to your insurance company:

 - Understand the home insurance covers provided by your insurer and settle on the appropriate one for your home.